joshuaejs/octopik3s-the-hard-way/octopik3s-the-hard-way.md

 ## prerequisites

-since this is not using gcp, none of those steps are applicable. tmux is being used, and these were handled using an ansible playbook:
+since this is not using gcp, none of those steps are applicable. tmux is being used, and these are handled using an ansible playbook in provisioning compute resources.

 - os update
 - ensure that
   - cgroups are enabled
+  - extraneous services are disabled
   - swap is disabled
   - ip tables is in legacy mode
 - required packages are installed on each host